 We also employ the latest technology in the rehabilitation of lower back injuries by using Alter-G technology.
 The Alter-Gravity treadmill allows a patient with significant back pain during standing, walking or running to walk or run pain free due to the Altered Gravity decompression chamber.
 By getting the patient ambulatory without pain great strides are taken towards correcting their back pain quickly.
 Read more about the Alter-Gravity treadmill.

 If you suffer from either acute or chronic lower back pain and would like to receive an accurate diagnosis and treatment options please call our clinic today.
 Our office number is 858-268-8525.
-If you prefer to get more information before calling you can email Dr. Runco directly at Drrunco@sdri.net.
+If you prefer to get more information before calling you can email Dr. Allen directly at Drallen@sdri.net.
 Feel free to ask any questions you have and allow for 1-2 days to receive his response.